 For thousands of years in what is now the entire United States, an estimated 18 million people in over 600 tribes lived in harmony with nature and were protecting and nurturing the planet, our collective home.

-As of June 2018, 62 tribes and 250,000 people occupy territory in 16 of 50 states.
+As of January 2021, 562 tribes and 250,000 people occupy territory in 16 of 50 North American states.
 The majority of them are the descendants of people who were forced to abandon their sacred lands for undesirable territories they were neither born in or sworn to protect.
 The Mother is starved, abused, agitated, and dying.
 Sacred sites have been replaced by abandoned gold mines, Walmarts and rest areas in state parks, and the land is in a state of unrest.

 Earth Mother is literally our Mother, and She has a spirit, mind, body, as we do.
 Harmony with ourselves is harmony with Her.
 When She as at peace, we’re at peace.
-The Teyuna live in Her heart, the snow-capped mountains are Her head.
-Her feet are in Patagonia, Her lungs are the Amazon Rainforest.
+The snow-capped mountains of North America are Her head.
+Her feet are in Patagonia, Her lungs are the Amazon Rainforest and her heart is where the First Peoples were born.
 She’s dying, so we are dying.
 As our snow-capped mountains turn bare we literally lose our minds, as Earth Mother’s lungs are chopped down, we can’t breathe.

 Life on the planet depends on what they know about how to feed, care for, calm, and enliven Her.
 How do they know what to do?
 They’ve listened in a way we can’t even imagine.

 Meditating, they say, is thinking.
 Thinking is listening.
-Contemplation, meditation, listening to and acting on Earth Mother ‘s instruction is the reason the Teyuna exist.
-Life in the Sierra without colonization has allowed them to continually deepen the inner balance that is a hallmark of their civilization.
-The wisdom and teachings the Great Mother gave them strengthened with each generation.
-The Teyuna exist now as they always have to care-take the planet.
+Contemplation, meditation, listening to and acting on Earth Mother ‘s instruction is the reason Teyuna exist.

-In February of 2018, Kandymaku Busintana, the General Secretary of the Council of the Cabildos, the highest authority in the Sierra, asked me and my co-representative Ginny Griego to support a vision Mamos and zagas, the spiritual leaders of the Teyuna, had that indicated an urgent need for them to share and provide their sacred service, pagamento, throughout the United States.
+In February of 2018, many mamos and zagas, spiritual leaders of the Teyuna, had a vision indicating an urgent need for them to share and provide their sacred service, pagamento, throughout the United States.
+They asked me to support that vision.

-I hope, as a country and a community, people will understand the importance of the Teyunas‘ sacred service and in turn support our shared community, Planet Earth.
+As a country and a community, some people understand the importance of the Teyunas‘ sacred service and in turn support our shared community, the planet we all call home.

 The mamos and zagas teach that the laws of the Great Mother are simple.
 Love and Harmony.
 Love is the connector that forms the harmony between the balance of polarities.
 It is not the dichotomy of balancing opposites but the harmony of complementary principles.